data-dependent/osrs-guides/skilling.md

 		# Close interface if trying to log
 ````

 At the highest level of complexity, Henke's model asserts that commands within a tick happen in three ordered groups: client input, then npc turns, then player turns.
 The npc turns happen in order of npc ID, and the player turns happen in order of player ID, or pid.
-Below we describe each of these groups and their constituent elements.
+In the remainder of this section, we describe each of these groups and their constituent elements.

 ### Client input